markusheinonen/markusheinonen.github.io/advice.md

 **Papers are not result tables**.
 Don't treat papers as benchmark competitions, but opportunities to identify a novel research problem, and understand and address its root causes.

+**Don’t chase SOTA**.
+Benchmark tables are not scientifically interesting: every year new methods come up and errors go down, brrrr.
+Instead aim at understanding the insight behind the contribution, or finding qualitative improvements, gaps in literature, or problems behind SOTA models.
+These often come from understanding related works and your model more in-depth.

 **Become a coder wizard**.
 Learn to automate your workflows: code, experiments, logging, analysis, plotting, results.
 Make sure you can reconfig and restart your experiments in minutes on a GPU cluster.
 Make clean code and refactor often.
 Learn the latest tools, and exploit LLMs.
 Ask your collegues for their best practise.

 **Read**.
 You need to become world’s top expert in your phd topic during it.
 This means reading 100's of papers during your phd.
 Do not stop reading when you hit problems with your experiments, instead start reading even more: all ML problems have already been solved by someone in some paper (almost surely).